threatexpert/goncpage/README_en.md

     ```

 ### P2P Tunnel and Socks5 Proxy
-- Wait to establish a tunnel:
+- Wait for the tunnel to be established:
     ```bash
-    gonc -p2p randomString -socks5server
+    gonc -p2p passphrase -socks5server
     ```
-- On the other side, provide a Socks5 service on the local port 127.0.0.1:3080:
+- On the other side, expose a local SOCKS5 service on port 3080:
     ```bash
-    gonc -p2p randomString -socks5local-port 3080
+    gonc -p2p passphrase -socks5local-port 3080
     ```

-### P2P Tunnel and HTTP File Server
-- Start an HTTP file server:
-    ```bash
-    gonc -p2p randomString -httpserver c:/RootDir
+    Next, for example, if you want to connect to 10.0.0.1:3389 in the remote network, you can simply enter the following address in your local Remote Desktop client:

     ```
-- Access the file list from the other side (manually open a browser to access http://127.0.0.1:9999 to browse and download files):
-    ```bash
-    gonc -p2p randomString -httplocal-port 9999
+    10.0.0.1-3389.gonc.cc:3080
     ```

-    Support recursive download of all files with resume capability:
-    ```bash
-    gonc -p2p randomString -download c:/SavePath
-    ```
+    This domain will be resolved into an IP in the form of 127.b.c.d.
+As a result, the Remote Desktop client will connect to the local SOCKS5 proxy on port 3080, and then gonc will reverse-parse the 127.b.c.d address to extract the information 10.0.0.1-3389 from the domain name.

 ### Flexible Service Configuration
 - Use `-exec` to flexibly configure the application to provide services for each connection.
 For example, instead of specifying `/bin/bash` for shell commands, it can also be used for port forwarding.
 However, the following example starts a new `gonc` process for each connection: